-Most of the time this is a pretty bad idea.
-It is very hard to get accessibility right when building a custom form element.
-Many of those custom built select form fields do not work with screen readers at all or are very hard to use on mobile devices.
+Most of the time, this is a pretty bad idea.
+It is tough to get accessibility right when building a custom form element.
+Many of those custom-built select form fields do not work with screen readers at all or are very hard to use on mobile devices.

-I’d recommend you to avoid building custom form elements at all cost.
-If you absolutely have to use a custom styled solution, use a battle tested library instead of rolling your own.
+I recommend you to avoid building custom form elements at all costs.
+If you have to use a custom-styled solution, use a battle-tested library instead of rolling your own.

-At first I didn’t realise that the HTML select element does not support the placeholder attribute, I just assumed it does.
-The next thing I tried was using a disabled but default selected option element and setting the font color to the same grey as the input placeholder element.
-And this works in Firefox (and maybe even in Internet Explorer) but in WebKit and Blink based browsers, this does not work either.
+disabled but default selected option element and setting the font color to the same grey as the input placeholder element.
+And this works in Firefox, but in WebKit and Blink based browsers, this does not work either.

-After playing around and noticing that you can change the color of the select element itself, I worked on the idea of setting the select elements color to placeholder grey as long as a disabled option is selected and changing the color to the default color as soon as the value changes.
+After playing around and noticing that you can change the color of the select element itself, I worked on the idea of setting the color of the select element to placeholder grey as long as a disabled option is selected and changing the color to the default color as soon as the value changes.

 required attribute and the